dasch-swiss/dsp-tools/docs/internal/xmlupload-enhanced.md

    - api
 - in `docker-compose.yml`, change the `ports` of sipi from "1024:1024" to "1024"
 - in `sipi/config/sipi.docker-config.lua`, change `nthreads` from 8 to 32
+- in `sipi/config/sipi.docker-config.lua`, change `imgroot` from '/sipi/images' to
 - in `sipi/scripts/upload.lua`, comment out the following section:
   ```lua
   -- Check for a valid JSON Web Token from Knora.